AbstractSDK/abstract/framework/docs/src/8_vision.md

 ## Seamless Integration with Financial Services

-With Abstract, you can seamlessly integrate your applications with a wide range of financial services.
-Whether you're building decentralized lending platforms, automated market makers, or yield farming protocols, Abstract provides the necessary tools and interoperability to connect with existing financial systems and protocols.
-This allows you to tap into the vast ecosystem of decentralized finance and provide users with a seamless and comprehensive financial experience.
+With Abstract, you can seamlessly integrate your applications with any financial service available on the interchain.
+Whether you're building decentralized lending platforms, automated market makers, or yield farming protocols, Abstract provides the necessary tools and interoperability to connect with existing protocols and applications.
+This allows you to tap into the vast ecosystem of DeFi and provide users with a seamless and comprehensive financial experience.

 ## Continuous Funding